 - John Hinkle, who joined the association in 1981 as a Vice President and served as President from 1985 until his retirement at the end of 1995.
 John passed away in December 2004.

-- Rita K. Manny, SPHR, who joined the association in 1981 and has been a major contributor to the current success of EAF.
-Rita has given EAF 100% effort for almost three decades and was recognized for her contributions by being appointed President of EAF in January 1996.
+- Rita K. Manny, SPHR, SHRM-SCP, who joined the association in early 1981 and has been a major contributor to the current success of EAF.
+Rita has given EAF 100% effort for over three decades and was recognized for her contributions by being appointed President of EAF in January 1996.

 - Carol A. Malko, who is currently serving as EAF’s Office Manager, joined EAF in 1988.

 There are many other individuals from all parts of the business community who have played an important role in the history and growth of EAF.
-However, there are two individuals that deserve special recognition for their involvement and contributions to EAF since the formative years.
-One of these individuals is Thomas C. Garwood Jr., Esq.
-Mr. Garwood, from the law firm of FordHarrison LLP, has served as the association’s General Counsel and major supporter from the very beginning.
+However, there is one individual that deserves special recognition for his involvement and contributions to EAF since the formative years.
+Thomas C. Garwood Jr., Esq., from the law firm of FordHarrison LLP, has served as the association’s General Counsel and major supporter from the very beginning.
 His belief in EAF and its mission has never faltered.
-The other individual is Lou Whitney, who is currently President of ProSports USA, and serves as Chairman Emeritus of the EAF Board.
-Mr. Whitney was EAF’s first Chairman of the Board, and was instrumental in launching EAF 1980.
-He has continued to play an active roll in EAF’s growth over the years and has pledged his support for the future.